Eilif-Aune/eurojackpot-cv/README.md

 - Source video resolution (480p) is the fundamental ceiling on pipeline accuracy
 - The pipeline only handles main numbers (5/50), not the star numbers (2/12)
 - Some early draws lack fasit data in the source archive

+## Anti-finding: The Pipeline Bias Discovery

+A late-stage chi-square test found p < 0.0001 for position × ball independence — apparently strong evidence that draw order contains predictive information.
+But held-out prediction (Test 3) failed at 20% baseline, and filtering to perfect-detection draws (n_inferred=0) made the signal completely vanish (p = 0.97).

+The "signal" was an artifact: `recover_draw_order` puts inferred (unmatched) balls at position 5 as a fallback.
+Two-digit numbers (10-50) are harder to detect, so they're over-represented in inferred positions.
+This becomes a statistical signal that does not generalize.

+This is the most methodologically important finding in the project: even strong p-values demand held-out validation and sub-population analysis to distinguish real effects from artifacts of measurement.